daraneeS/REGRESSION_Bitcoin/README.md

 ## Overview

-* Predict Bitcoin daily close price before the end of traidng day.
+* Predict Bitcoin **daily close price** before the end of traidng day.
 * **Data** from **KraKen API OHLC endpoint** combined with OHLC for historical data dated back to 2013.
 * **Machine Learning Model** used initially is **Support Vector Machine**.
 However, other ML models can be used to compare and improve accuracy.

 ![png](images/btc_close_line.png)

-## Business Problem
+## Possible Application/Business Problem

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Excepturi, aliquid cum vitae, ipsa consequatur amet eum maiores sequi dolorum id minus dolore.
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Excepturi, aliquid cum vitae, ipsa consequatur amet eum maiores sequi dolorum id minus dolore.
+* Help inform retail investors/users possible close price, ruturn , trend of Bitcoin and other cryptocurrency

-Questions to address:
+* The model can be developed to live prediction and with shorter timeframe, 4 hours, 1 hours as example

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Excepturi, aliquid cum vitae, ipsa consequatur amet eum maiores sequi dolorum id minus dolore.
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Excepturi, aliquid cum vitae, ipsa consequatur amet eum maiores sequi dolorum id minus dolore.
+* The model can be improved, modified and used with other cryptocurrency or stocks

 ---

 ## Data Understanding and Preparation

 ### Visualizing the Data